-11. Stage 2 - Formal complaints
+Stage two - formal complaints

-Formal complaints must be made to the head (unless they are about the head), via the school office.
-This may be done in person or in writing (preferably on the Complaint Form).
+Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
+This may be done in person or in writing (preferably on the complaint form).

-The head will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) usually within 5 school days.
+The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Within this response, the head will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The head can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The headteacher can consider whether a face-to-face meeting would support this.
+A trust representative may also attend this meeting to aid facilitation.
+A summary of the outcomes of this meeting will be shared with the complainant.

-Note: The head may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the head (or investigator) will:
+During the investigation, the headteacher (or investigator) will:

-• if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish

-• keep a written record of any meetings/interviews in relation to their investigation.
+- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of their investigation, the head will provide a formal written response within 20 school days of the date of receipt of the complaint.

-If the head is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+At the conclusion of their investigation, the headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.
+If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Troon School will take to resolve the complaint.
+Where appropriate, it will include details of actions Troon CP School will take to resolve the complaint.

-The head will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of stage two.

-If the complaint is about the head, or a member of the Local governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.
+If the complaint is about the headteacher, or a member of the governing body (including the chair or vice-chair), a member of the trusts leadership team will be appointed to complete all the actions at stage two.

-Complaints about the head or member of the Local governing body must be made to the Clerk, via the school office.
+Complaints about the headteacher or member of the governing body must be made to Sam Newman - Governance Lead via email to info@rainbowacademy.org.uk or handwritten and marked private and confidential via the school office.